-The required gross thicknesses are obtained by adding the corrosion additions, t_k , given in 7.10.4.3.
+The required gross thicknesses are obtained by adding the corrosion additions, t_k , given in 7.10.4.2.

-Strength calculations using grillage analysis or FEM shall be performed with net scantlings.
+Strength calculations using FEM shall be performed with net scantlings.

-7.10.1.7 Load bearing connections between the hatch cover panels shall be fitted with the purpose of restricting the relative vertical displacements.
+7.10.1.6 Load bearing connections between the hatch cover panels shall be fitted with the purpose of restricting the relative vertical displacements.